DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/02-windows-agent.md

 | `nslookup dc01.soclab.local`                    | Resolves                        | Internal AD DNS operational     |
 | `nslookup packages.wazuh.com`                   | `Non-existent domain`           | No upstream DNS forwarding      |

 DC01 is the DNS server for `soclab.local`.
 After AD DS promotion in Phase 3, its own DNS service was set as the primary resolver for the host itself (so the DC can resolve its own domain records).
-For any name outside `soclab.local`, the DC's DNS service must forward to an upstream resolver — and no upstream was configured at promotion time.
+For any name outside `soclab.local`, the DC's DNS service must forward to an upstream resolver, and no upstream was configured at promotion time.

 **Solution:** configure DNS forwarders on DC01's DNS Server pointing to pfSense (which itself forwards to public resolvers per the global config in Part 1).